Understanding Dolby Atmos From Supporting LG TVs

 Part of the confusion surrounding some of these high-quality surround sound implementations concerns compatibility with external soundbars, AV receivers, stand-alone decoders and other devices that need to receive the signal from the TV over the HDMI Audio Return Channel (ARC) connection.

 Since the release of HDMI v.1.4, ARC was made available over one channel, and a number of advancements have occurred that have caught up to and surpassed the initial capabilities of the specification.
-First, the bandwidth of streaming audio has gone up, enabling many over-the-top streaming services to move to a more robust Dolby Digital+ codec for online streaming, requiring greater bandwidth that have stretched the limits of ARC.
+First, the bandwidth requirements/benefits for streaming audio has gone up, enabling many over-the-top streaming services to move to a more robust Dolby Digital+ codec for online streaming.
+This has stretched the bandwidth limits of the original ARC specification.

 The current ARC was designed to pass a maximum of approximately 1 Mbps (it was originally intended to be 384 Kbps), which is just big enough for DD+ but is insufficient to handle newer and more robust lossless surround sound formats that arrived later, including Dolby TrueHD, DTS Master Audio and others.

-On top of these object-based audio formats including Dolby Atmos and DTX:S were introduced, bringing over-head height channels and other 3D sound effects to home theaters.
+On top of these object-based audio formats including Dolby Atmos and DTS:X were introduced, bringing over-head height channels and other 3D sound effects to home theaters.

 Dolby Digital+ uses a more efficient compression technique than Dolby Digital at data rates from 96Kbps to 6 Mbps.
 It can also support up to 7.1 discrete channels, instead of just 5.1 for Dolby Digital.

-On last year’s LG 7 series OLEDs and 2018 LG OLED and some Super UHD LED-LCD TV models with Dolby Atmos you can send the decoded Atmos surround information in the TV out over the HDMI ARC connector, but only when the signal is carried in a lossy Dolby Digital+ surround sound stream.
+On last year’s LG 7 and 2018 8 Series OLED TVs and some Super UHD LED-LCD TV models with Dolby Atmos you can send the decoded Atmos surround information in the TV out over the HDMI ARC connector, but only when the signal is carried in a lossy Dolby Digital+ surround sound stream.

 LG TVs also now support the lossless Dolby TrueHD decoding format internally, but this must be delivered into the television over a non-ARC HDMI input for decoding internally by the television.

-One of the things that has made this whole issue so complicated to some of our readers is that when LG introduced its Dolby Atmos OLED TVs last year, none of those sets had Dolby TrueHD support built in.
+One of the things that has made this whole issue so complicated is that when LG first introduced its Dolby Atmos OLED TVs, none of those sets had Dolby TrueHD support built in.
 That came later through a firmware update.
 And while a number of the brand’s premium TV models now support TrueHD, that is only the case if a TrueHD signal is input over a non-ARC HDMI input from a supporting device like a Blu-ray player.
-There is no way to get the Atmos/True HD signal back out of the TV over the present ARC.
-The sound can only be enjoyed through LG’s built-in sound system or integrated soundbar (like the one in the flagship W7 OLED).
+There is no way to get the decoded Atmos/True HD signal back out of the TV over the old ARC version.
+The sound can only be enjoyed through LG’s built-in sound system or integrated soundbar (like the one in the LG “wallpaper” 4K OLED models).

-The way most Dolby Atmos demonstrations are presented, and the best way to listen to it, is when it is carried as a lossless Dolby TrueHD signal (the same applies to DTS:X and DTS-HD Master Audio).
-Ideally, it should be through a true multichannel home theater speaker system, complete with overhead front and rear-channel overhead channels.
+Further, the best way to enjoy Dolby Atmos or DTS:X presentations is when they are carried as part of lossless Dolby TrueHD or DTS-HD Master Audio soundtracks.
+Ideally, these should be played through a true multi-channel home theater speaker system, complete with overhead front and rear-channel channel speakers.

-A television, even a good one like LG’s W7 or W8 4K OLEDs with supplied external soundbar (connected to the screen by a flat ribbon cable), is going to miss some of the dimensionality of the full Dolby Atmos/TrueHD experience with smaller, more constricted speaker layouts.
+Again, this is because a television, even a good one like LG’s W7 or W8 4K OLEDs from 2017 and 2018 with the supplied external soundbar (connected to the screen by a flat ribbon cable), is going to miss some of the dimensionality of the full Dolby Atmos/TrueHD experience with the smaller, more constricted speaker layouts.

 It was also designed to get rid of the many device recognition and handshake issues that plagued the original ARC implementation.
 Unfortunately, the first HDMI 2.1 with eARC devices aren’t likely to appear until sometime next year.
 We are still waiting for the HDMI Group to put out testing specifications and for supporting SoC’s to emerage, before anything is going to happen.
 That isn’t expected to begin into some time in the fall.